panda-luminosity-detector-group/LMD-Alignment/README.md

 The most important files are `detectorMatricesIdeal.json` and `detectorOverlapsIdeal.json`.
 The former contains a mapping of all geometry paths to their ideal position matrices.
 The latter contains a mapping of `(ID1, ID2, path1, path2, matrix1, matrix2) -> overlapID`.
 They can be generated with PandaROOT (TODO: include details). **Without them, this alignment framework can not work.**

+## Generating `detectorMatricesIdeal.json`

+The macro to do that is in `Pandaroot/macro/detectors/lmd/geo/saveMatricesFromGeomanager.C`.
+You can optionally specify the output file name and apply misalignment matrices to the working geometry before saving.
+This way, you can create a set of detector matrices with misalignment just like the alignment framework does, and compare them with your alignment matrices that you obtained through software alignment.

+## Generating `detectorOverlapsIdeal.json`

+TODO

 # RunConfigs

 These are the main configuration files for a run.
 You can create a default run config with no misalignment using `./runSimulations.py -d`.
 You can create multiple default run configs (multiple momenta, misalignment factors, types) with the `-D` flag: